Applications due March 15.

 - Learn about opportunities for graduate study, careers in marine science, and communication skills in science by participating in student workshops.

 Students participating in the Mote REU Program receive:

-- Earn a stipend over a 10 week period ranging from $5000-$6000. *Stipend amount will be confirmed upon acceptance notification.
+- Earn a stipend over a 10 week period. *Stipend amount will be confirmed upon acceptance notification.

 - Free housing in a local dormitory.

 - Financial support for travel expenses between Mote and their home institution.

 Note: Provided dorms are approximately 5 miles from Mote’s campus.
 Bringing a car is highly recommended but public transportation between Mote and most local areas is available through the Sarasota County Area Transit bus system.
 Interns are responsible for providing or making arrangements for daily transportation to Mote.